COALAIP/specs/README.md

 ### The LCC RightsAssignment Model

+TODO:
+    - See other introductory sections of LCC models.
+Use same structure to describe the model

 #### Proposed Transformation

 ### The LCC Assertion Model

+TODO:
+    - See other introductory sections of LCC models.
+Use same structure to describe the model

 #### Proposed Transformation

 ### The LCC RightsConflict Model

+TODO:
+    - See other introductory sections of LCC models.
+Use same structure to describe the model

 #### Proposed Transformation